chamer079/Wordled/README.md

 * Incorporate an animation feature to the tiles upon revealing if they are in the word and/or correct space.
 * Incorporate a dropdown menu for instructions while playing the game.
 * Incorporate a toggle switch for light mode and dark mode.
+* Incorporating features to make the game more user friendly on a tablet / smartphone vs a desktop.